hashicorp/vagrant/website/source/docs/disks/configuration.html.md

 * `disk_ext` (string) - Optional argument that defines what kind of file extension a disk should have.
 For a list of supported disk extensions, please check the specific provider being used.
 * `file` (string) - Optional argument that defines a path on disk pointing to the location of a disk file that already exists.
 * `name` (string) - Required option to give the disk a name.
 This name will be used as a filename when creating the disk.
 * `primary` (boolean) - Optional argument that configures a given disk to be the "primary" disk to manage on the guest.
 There can only be one `primary` disk per guest.
+Defaults to `false` if not specified.
 * `provider_config` (hash) - Additional provider specific options for managing a given disk.
 Please refer to the provider specific documentation to see any available provider_config options.